CSCfi/csc-user-guide/docs/apps/gold.md

 `module load ccdc`

 This will load the latest version of CSD and GOLD.
 To run GOLD you can either enter `hermes` and navigate to the GOLD tab, or alternatively run `gold` which opens the GOLD wizard of Hermes directly.
+Note that the GUI performance can be somewhat slow as the Puhti web interface does not yet provide accelerated graphics.

 Longer (non-interactive) jobs are best run as batch jobs: